|

 Within the boundaries of the park, you’ll find crystal-clear alpine lakes backed by snowy peaks, rocky beaches being pounded by the intense Pacific surf, one of the best examples of a coastal temperate rainforest in the country, and some of the most stunning waterfalls in Washington State.

-However, speaking as people who have planned trips to Olympic National Park ourselves, we’re intimately aware of how confusing it can be to make sense of the park, which is spread over 1,400 square miles that aren’t actually always connected to each other.
+However, speaking as people who have planned numerous trips to Olympic National Park ourselves, we’re intimately aware of how confusing it can be to make sense of the park, which is spread over 1,400 square miles that aren’t actually always connected to each other.

 We’ll go through a geography overview of the park’s regions up front to help you visualize the park’s layout, take you through our high-level recommendation on how to approach finding a place to stay, then we’ll go through our recommendations in terms of places to stay in each of the park’s regions.